prometheus/prometheus/documentation/internal_architecture.md

 The [fanout storage](https://github.com/prometheus/prometheus/blob/v2.3.1/storage/fanout.go#L27-L32) is a [`storage.Storage`](https://github.com/prometheus/prometheus/blob/v2.3.1/storage/interface.go#L31-L44) implementation that proxies and abstracts away the details of the underlying local and remote storage subsystems for use by other components.
 For reads, it merges query results from local and remote sources, while writes are duplicated to all local and remote destinations.
 Internally, the fanout storage differentiates between a primary (local) storage and optional secondary (remote) storages, as they have different capabilities for optimized series ingestion.

+Currently rules still read and write directly from/to the fanout storage, but this will be changed soon so that rules will only read local data by default.
+This is to increase the reliability of alerting and recording rules, which should only need short-term data in most cases.

 ### Local storage

 Prometheus's local on-disk time series database is a [light-weight wrapper](https://github.com/prometheus/prometheus/blob/v2.3.1/storage/tsdb/tsdb.go#L102-L106) around [`github.com/prometheus/tsdb.DB`](https://github.com/prometheus/tsdb/blob/master/db.go#L92-L117).
 The wrapper makes only minor interface adjustments for use of the TSDB in the context of the Prometheus server and implements the [`storage.Storage` interface](https://github.com/prometheus/prometheus/blob/v2.3.1/storage/interface.go#L31-L44).
 You can find more details about the TSDB's on-disk layout in the [local storage documentation](https://prometheus.io/docs/prometheus/latest/storage/).
-There is also a document that describes the [implementation internals of the TSDB](TODO).

 ### Remote storage